 - Retirees and veterans of the Armed Forces

-- DoD civilians
+- Department of Defense civilians

 - Eligible spouses and family members of service members

 Working with Navy Federal

 Once you’re a Navy Federal member, you can apply for a mortgage in person or online.
 If you’re applying online, Navy Federal makes it simple and convenient to submit documentation via a portal.
 Information you’ll need to apply for a mortgage includes:

 - Social Security number and date of birth

 - Navy Federal Credit Union account number

 - W2s and complete tax returns from the past two years